Texas Highway Patrol: Training

-Trainees are housed at DPS headquarters in Austin and receive training both there and at a driving and firing range in Williamson County, north of Austin.
+Trainees are housed at DPS headquarters in Austin and receive training both there and at the department’s Tactical Training Center in Williamson County, north of Austin.
 Academies are paramilitary in nature and are physically and mentally demanding.
-Academies are styled as Class A/B-(Year), and last anywhere from 18 to 28 weeks.
+Academies are styled as Class A/B-(Year), and last approximately 29 weeks.
 On average, two academies are held per year; this number can be altered by the Texas DPS director as necessary, and has been as high as four per year as recently as 2017.
-Hands-on material covered includes weapons training, accident investigation, self-defense, pursuit driving, and intense physical readiness.
-Classroom study, such as fraudulent document recognition and legal and ethics code study, also plays a large role in cadets' training.
+Hands-on material covered includes weapons training, crash investigation, arrest and control tactics, pursuit driving, and intense physical readiness.
+Classroom study, such as fraudulent document recognition and legal and ethics code study, also plays a large role in trainees' training.
 Due to the difficult nature of the academy, some classes have graduated fewer than 20% of the starting number.
-Class A-2021, which graduated July 30, 2021, was the largest academy in THP history, with 145 recruits ultimately being commissioned.
+Class A-2021, which graduated July 30, 2021, was the largest academy in THP history, with 145 trainees ultimately being commissioned.

-Trainees are allowed to select a duty assignment from a list of available stations throughout the state, although the Texas DPS makes the ultimate decision on troopers' stations.
-Priority in assigning posts is typically given to married cadets, but most trainees nonetheless receive their requested assignments.
+Trainees are allowed to select a duty assignment from a list of available stations throughout the state, although Texas Highway Patrol makes the ultimate decision on troopers' stations.
+Priority in assigning posts is typically given to married trainees, but most trainees nonetheless receive their requested assignments.
 Troopers are typically allowed to request a station transfer after one year of satisfactory service.
 With the creation of 250 new authorized assignments along the Texas-Mexico border in 2017, many of them in remote locations such as Sanderson, Marfa, and Pecos, it has since become routine for the majority of new Troopers to be assigned to border stations, replacing predecessors who had likewise been stationed there upon graduating the academy and then transferred after one year.